-Examination of reservoir properties such as porosity and permeability for the different depositional environment facies indicated substantial overlap between them, as clearly seen in Fig. 5.
-Therefore, it was concluded that depositional environment facies can not be used alone to determine reservoir flow units for the purpose of this study.
+Examination of reservoir properties such as porosity and permeability for their different depositional environmental facies indicated substantial overlap between them, as clearly seen in fig. 5.
+Therefore, it was concluded that depositional environmental facies could not be used alone to determine reservoir flow units for the purpose of this study.
 As a result, an in-house cluster analysis was used to establish petrophysical rock types for all the wells utilizing eight electric log curves.
 These petrophysical rock types were then cross-referenced with the core data.

-The result showed three main petrophysical rock types with a distinct reservoir quality for each one, namely; reservoir-rock (Rock 1), an intermediate rock type (Rock 2), and non-reservoir rock (Rock 3).
+The result showed three main petrophysical rock types with a distinct reservoir quality for each one: namely reservoir-rock (rock 1), an intermediate rock type (rock 2), and non-reservoir rock (rock 3).
 Table 2 shows detailed descriptions of each rock type.
-Furthermore, univariate statistics of porosity for each rock type show clear separation between each class of porosity as indicated in the histograms shown in Fig. 6.
+Furthermore, univariate